yearn/yearn-devdocs/docs/getting-started/products/yvaults/vault-factory.md

 ## Velodrome LP Tokens

 On Optimism, we have deployed the Velodrome LP Token Vault Factory.
-A number of factories have already been deployed, and users will soon be able to deploy a new factory permissionlessly for any of Velodrome V2 pools.
+Several vaults have already been deployed and soon users will be able to deploy a new vault permissionlessly for any of Velodrome V2 pools.
 The strategy collects VELO emissions from gauge incentives, which are then sold back for the LP token, making auto-compounding effortless!
+At this time, harvests for the Velodrome Vault Factory are permissioned and called at regular intervals by keepers.

 ## Harvests: Traditional vs. Factory Strategies